nbeaver/why-linux-is-better/README.rst

 .. [#CPM_case_insensitive] CP/M did this conversion internally.

         It should also be noted that all alphabetic lower case letters in file and drive names are always translated to upper case when they are processed by the CCP [Console Command Processor].

         [ . . . ]

         Further, recall that the CCP always translates lower case characters to upper case characters internally.
-Thus, lower case alphabetics are treated as if they are upper case in command names and file references.
+Thus, lower case alphabetics are treated as if they are upper case in command names and file references

     https://archive.org/stream/Intro_to_CPM_Feat_and_Facilities/Intro_to_CPM_Feat_and_Facilities_djvu.txt